zenm/tea-cozy/README.md

 * **Tammy** the tea drinking customer.
- * Tea lover
+ * Tea lover.
- * Drinks tea daily
+ * Drinks tea daily.
- * Talks about Tea to friends
+ * Talks about tea to friends.
  * Orders new tea on a weekly basis.

 ## User Stories